coredump/slowqwatch/README.md

-# Watch a log and set to statsd!
+# Watch a log and send to statsd!

 This is a very simple tool that will watch a log and increase a StatsD metric when a line matches the specified regex.